Acidosis, Hypotension & Hyperbilirubinaemia Following Birth – Baby M

 Baby M was born prematurely at 27 weeks and 5 days.
 He was admitted to the neonatal intensive care unit and ventilated.
 There he developed a metabolic acidosis, which can happen.
 He also had low blood pressure and hyperbilirubinaemia.
 None of these was recognised for around 24 hours, and so treatment was delayed.
 Subsequently, Baby M has been diagnosed with Cerebral Palsy and he is profoundly deaf.

-The claim was pursued on the basis that there was a negligent failure to diagnose and manage Baby M’s acidosis, hypotension and hyperbilirubinaemia during the neonatal period, as a result of which he suffered a significant brain injury leading to the deafness and Cerebral Palsy.
+The birth injury claim was pursued on the basis that there was a negligent failure to diagnose and manage Baby M’s acidosis, hypotension and hyperbilirubinaemia during the neonatal period, as a result of which he suffered a significant brain injury leading to Cerebral Palsy and the deafness.

 Breach of duty was admitted following a Letter of Claim and court proceedings were then issued and judgment was entered for Baby M with damages to be assessed.
 The claim was then settled shortly before the quantum trial for a lump sum of £7,332,000, plus periodical payments for care and general damages of £330,000.